Positive Punishment Techniques And Their Effects

 - Negative reinforcement: Taking something to encourage desired behavior

-Broken down to its essentials, positive punishment typically adds a discouraging consequence as a response to adverse behavior.
+Broken down to its essentials, positive punishment typically adds a discouraging or undesirable consequence as a response to adverse behavior.
 You might try thinking of it as two negatives canceling each other out and making a positive.
-Negatively reinforcing unwanted behaviors can reduce the likelihood that they will be repeated.
+Reinforcing unwanted behaviors can reduce the likelihood that they will be repeated.
 Rather than referring to something desirable, “positive” relates to the ability to reinforce acceptable behaviors.
 Consider the terms “positive” and “negative” to correlate with “adding” and “taking away,” respectively.

-According to a 2006 study, positive punishment normally adds something to a situation to discourage specific behaviors.
-For example, a child may be given sentences to write for neglecting to complete their homework.
-This tactic may encourage the child to manage their time better to avoid extra tasks.
+According to a 2006 study, typically positive punishment adds something, such as an unpleasant consequence, to a situation to discourage specific behaviors.
+For children, positive punishment might look like being given sentences, or the same sentence, to write over and over for neglecting to complete their homework.
+Research shows this tactic may encourage the child to manage their time better to avoid extra tasks.

-Negative punishment typically removes something from the equation, so if your child doesn’t complete their chores, you may take away their favorite toy as a consequence.
+Negative punishment typically removes something from the equation, in order to influence specific behavior.
+For example, if your child doesn’t complete their chores, you may take away their favorite toy as a consequence.
 This tactic may encourage the child to complete their responsibilities to avoid losing something they want.

 You may actively discourage unwanted behavior when you use positive punishment methods with your child.
 On its own, this strategy can effectively modify your child’s behavior, but when combined with positive reinforcement, you may see significant changes in your child.
 Positive reinforcement normally adds a reward for good behavior, such as an allowance for completing household chores or a set monetary compensation for good grades on a report card.
 By discouraging unwanted behaviors and rewarding desired behaviors, you can offer your child a clear, unobstructed path, should they choose to take it.